RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Dataset Construction Details

 \paragraph{LibriTTS (clean English audiobooks).} We construct a small, speaker-balanced LibriTTS subset from dev-clean and test-clean with strict per-speaker coverage: (1) start from the 20 female and 20 male speakers in test-clean, and (2) whenever a test-clean speaker has fewer than 100 usable utterances, supplement with additional material from dev-clean while preserving gender balance.
 Each selected speaker contributes exactly 100 waveforms, stored as 100 paired entries in a single speaker JSON file.
 Audio is standardized to 24~kHz, mono, 16-bit PCM.

-\paragraph{VCTK (clean English multi-accent).} We use a curated subset of VCTK v0.92 designed to be compact but accent- and gender-balanced following common practice in evaluating demographic fairness~\citep{jin2024fairmedfm}: 40 speakers (22F/18M) spanning 12 accent categories.
+\paragraph{VCTK (clean English multi-accent).} We use a curated subset of VCTK v0.92 designed to be compact but accent- and gender-balanced: 40 speakers (22F/18M) spanning 12 accent categories.
 Major accents contribute 4--6 speakers, and minor accents contribute 1--3 speakers.
 Audio is standardized to 48~kHz, mono, 16-bit PCM.

 \paragraph{AISHELL-1 (clean Mandarin).} We build a Mandarin subset from AISHELL-1 with 40 speakers (IDs S0724--S0763; 28F/12M).
 Each speaker contributes 50 paired utterances.
 Audio is standardized to 16~kHz, mono, 16-bit PCM.
 This subset probes multilingual generalization beyond English.